-List dates:, vaccine titer. is B vaccination in the p ☐ I decline because I have evid lence of immunity (send a copy of the antibody titer record). ☐ I decline because I will not be☐ Other reason for declination; Send prior vaccination records explain: Signature of Employee Printed Name Date
+Hepatitis B vaccination in the past. and send a copy of the vaccination record and post- ☐ I decline because I have e vidence of immunit ty (send a copy of the antibody titer record). ☐ Other reason for declination on; explain: uman blood, tissues, cells, or cell lines. records to ATSU-SOMA Human Resources.
+Signature of Employee Printed Name Date